 After completing their bombing, Lt.
 Garwood's division climbed to relieve the other two divisions flying top cover led by Lt.
 Punnell and Lt.
 Knight allowing them to circle back to the east to make strafing attacks against anti-aircraft guns on Arakabesan Island (Ngerekebesang).

 Both divisions experienced intense and accurate heavy and medium anti-aircraft fire.
 This Hellcat sustained a direct hit to the tail that knocked it completely off.
 Damaged, this aircraft crashed into the sea roughly 300' off the northern end of the Arakabesan Seaplane Base (Northeast Seaplane Base).
 This Hellcat disappeared without exploding or burning nor was Punnell observed to have bailed out.

 When he failed to return, he was officially listed as Missing In Action (MIA) and his loss attributed to 40mm anti-aircraft fire.
 Also lost was F6F Hellcat 41821 (rescued).

 Punnell was officially declared dead on July 26, 1945.
 He earned the Air Medal and Purple Heart, posthumously.
 Punnell is memorialized on the tablets of the missing at Manila American Cemetery.

 Between 2004-2014, Bent Prop searched for this Hellcat.

-On March 28, 2014 a team from Project Recover including Bent Prop with staff and students from Scripps Institute of Oceanography and the University of Delaware located the wreckage of this Hellcat in roughly 80' of water, four days after locating a TBM Avenger.
-On March 31, 2014 a flag ceremony was conducted over the crash site with a U. S. and Palau flag.
+On March 28, 2014 a team from Project Recover with Bent Prop including staff and students from Scripps Institute of Oceanography and the University of Delaware located the wreckage of this Hellcat in roughly 80' of water, four days after locating a TBM Avenger.
+On March 31, 2014 a flag ceremony was conducted over the crash site with a U. S. and Palau flags.
 Afterwards, the site was reported to Joint POW/MIA Accounting Command (JPAC).

 Recovery of Remains